 Here are the top 5 benefits to offering tuition reimbursement as an employer.

 Offering a tuition assistance program actually costs the employer very little.
-Money spent on repaying tuition or other education expenses for employees is tax-deductible up to $5,250 per employee each year, making this program cost-effective for companies.
+Money spent on repaying tuition or other education expenses for employees is tax-deductible up to $5,250 per employee each year, making this program cost-effective for companies and employers.

-When creating a tuition reimbursement program, you should seek legal guidance to comply with federal, state, and local labor laws.
+If you plan to offer tuition reimbursement programs, you should seek legal guidance to comply with federal, state, and local english job laws.

 Education assistance can be particularly helpful for companies in industries with notoriously poor employee retention rates.
 For example, more than 70% of workers in the restaurant industry changed jobs in 2017, according to the Bureau of Labor Statistics.

-Once you define your goals for your company's advancement, you can create a repayment assistance program with specific requirements and qualifications to match.
+Once you define your goals for your company’s advancement, you can create a repayment assistance program with specific requirements and qualifications to match.
 The ability for employers to customize their programs makes tuition reimbursement one of the more flexible voluntary benefits for employers as well.
-For example, if your goal is to have employees with a rare set of skills, you might limit the education reimbursement plan to only cover courses for those skills.
+For example, if your goal is to have employees with a rare set of skills on the job, you might limit the education reimbursement plan to only cover courses for those skills.

-Like any benefit, tuition reimbursement helps attract and retain qualified, hardworking employees while meeting the needs of your unique business.
+Like any benefit, tuition reimbursement helps attract and retain qualified, hardworking employees to your job while meeting the needs of your unique business.

 Similar to promoting retention, tuition reimbursement reduces turnover costs.